 With cooler weather creeping up on us, it’s important to make sure that your car is prepared for the coming drop in temperature.

-Our Fall Car Care list highlights the different areas of your car that you should pay special attention to this month.
+Our Fall Auto Service checklist highlights the different areas of your car that you should pay special attention to this season.

-Fall tends to bring drizzly days, and roads covered wet leaves.
+Fall tends to bring drizzly days— which means slick roads covered with wet leaves.
 Schedule brake service to ensure you have maximum stopping power when you’re out and about in the rain.

 Varying temperatures can have a huge impact on your car’s battery, especially when the really cold temps finally hit in late November.
 Even with regular use, batteries usually need to be replaced every 3-5 years, and already weak batteries tend to lose charge faster when the temperature drops.
 Having your battery and charging system evaluated will help to ensure you never find yourself stranded– or unexpectedly late to work on a particularly crisp morning.